Updated June 26, 2020.

 GDPR controls how websites, companies and organizations are allowed to handle personal data, which is anything from names, e-mail addresses, location data, browser history and many other things.

 If your website has visitors from the EU and you – or embedded third party services like Google or Facebook – process any kind of personal data, the GDPR says that you must first obtain prior consent from the user.

 GPDR consent banner from Cookiebot for compliance in Europe.

 For this consent to be valid, it must be based on a clear information about the purpose, extent, and duration of your data processing.

-This applies to any website regardless of where in the world it is located and operated from, as long as it has visitors from the European Union.
+The EDPB guidelines apply to any website regardless of where in the world it is located and operated from, if it has user from inside the European Union.

-For a website in California, GDPR applies if it has visitors from the EU.
+So, for a website in California, the GDPR applies if it has visitors from inside the EU.

 The GDPR is focused on creating a “privacy by default” legal framework for the entire EU, whereas the CCPA is about creating transparency in California’s huge data economy and rights to its consumers.